"The measure of a man is what he does with power."

 The King's Inner Seat

-A practical expression of power is the ability to take your own seat in charged situations.
-In tangled moments—arguments, feeling misunderstood—we often try to fix the other, blame them, or avoid conflict.
+A practical expression of power is the ability to take our own seat in charged situations.
+In tangled moments—arguments, feeling misunderstood—we try to fix the other, blame them, or avoid conflict.

 The King does something different.
 He comes back to himself.
 He pauses, breathes, feels his body and his own presence.
 He acts from inner support, not from panic or people-pleasing.
 This groundedness restores trust, even in difficult times.